microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUser.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb New user    NewUser@contoso.com     Member
 ```

-In this example, we retrieve user by userPrincipalName from Microsoft Entra ID.
+In this example, we retrieve user by `UserPrincipalName` from Microsoft Entra ID.

 ### Example 5: Get a user by MailNickname